mtceballos/SIRENAdoc/SIRENA.rst

 Auxiliary Files
 ===============

 All the :ref:`reconstruction methods <reconMethods>` used by SIRENA software rely on the existence of a *library* created from a set of data calibration files.
-In addition, some methods require also a file with the *noise spectrum*.
+In addition, some methods require also a file with the *noise data*.
 Let's describe these auxiliary files in detail.

 .. _noise:

 :pageblue:`Noise file`
 ------------------------

-The detector **noise spectrum file** is currently obtained from a long stream of pulse-free (noise) simulated data.
+The detector **noise file** is currently obtained from a long stream of pulse-free (noise) simulated data.
 This stream is ingested in the tool :ref:`gennoisespec`, which generates the spectrum of this simulated noise.

 **1) Calibration Stream Simulation**